 As it turns out, it's pretty expensive to fly across the country and stay for ten days in one of the most famous cities in the world!
-We've had a couple of fundraising ideas so far; check out what we're up to and what we've done so far:
+Check out what we're up to and what we've done so far to fundraise!

 What's the latest?